 Is National HealthCare's ROCE Good?

-It is important to remember that ROCE shows past performance, and is not necessarily predictive.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
+When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
 ROCE is, after all, simply a snap shot of a single year.
-How cyclical is National HealthCare?
-You can see for yourself by looking at this free graph of past earnings, revenue and cash flow.
+If National HealthCare is cyclical, it could make sense to check out this free graph of past earnings, revenue and cash flow.

-National HealthCare’s Current Liabilities And Their Impact On Its ROCE
+Do National HealthCare's Current Liabilities Skew Its ROCE?

-National HealthCare has total assets of US$1.1b and current liabilities of US$152m.
-Therefore its current liabilities are equivalent to approximately 14% of its total assets.
-This very reasonable level of current liabilities would not boost the ROCE by much.
+National HealthCare has total liabilities of US$172m and total assets of US$1.3b.
+Therefore its current liabilities are equivalent to approximately 13% of its total assets.
+This is a modest level of current liabilities, which will have a limited impact on the ROCE.